Locations:

 Advertisement

-You may have higher risk if you play high-impact sports like football or do activities that require a lot of quick pivoting, like basketball, cheer or soccer.
+You may have a higher risk if you play high-impact sports, like football, or participate in activities that require a lot of quick pivoting, like basketball, cheerleading or soccer.

 Certain health conditions can cause loose connective tissue that contributes to patellar instability.
 These include: